Feeling lightheaded or dizzy after standing up is a fairly common experience.

 • Headaches

-There are five subtypes of POTS, which may overlap in one individual, half of which are triggered by viral infections.
+There are three main subtypes of POTS, which may overlap in one person:

 POTS is more common in women than men, and primarily affects people between ages 15 and 50.
 POTS is estimated to affect between 1 and 3 million people in the United States.

-There are certain drugs that can help treat the condition, and physicians may recommend lifestyle changes such as drinking more water, increasing sodium intake or wearing compression garments.
+There are certain drugs that can help to treat POTS, and physicians may recommend lifestyle changes such as drinking more water, increasing sodium or electrolyte intake or wearing compression garments.

-There are a number of tests doctors use to diagnose POTS.
-They may monitor a person’s blood pressure while lying down, sitting and standing; test thyroid function through blood tests; and test heart function with a 24-hour monitor, echocardiogram and electrocardiogram.
+There are several tests doctors use to diagnose POTS.
+They may monitor a person’s blood pressure and heart rate while lying down, sitting and standing; measure heart, breathing and sweating functions in Endeavor Health’s Autonomic Laboratory; order blood tests to check thyroid, adrenaline, iron and other levels; and check heart function with a 24-hour monitor, echocardiogram and electrocardiogram.

-If you experience symptoms of POTS, make an appointment with your primary care physician.
+If you experience symptoms of POTS, make an appointment with our neurology or cardiology departments.